NHM-London-Bioinformatics/pipelines-sop/README.md

 * All pipelines require a samplesheet in tab-separated values (TSV) text file (also known as tab delimited table).
 You can create this table and save it as TSV in [Microsoft Excel](https://smallbusiness.chron.com/make-txt-tab-delimited-35511.html), [LibreOffice Calc](https://ask.libreoffice.org/t/how-to-generate-calc-tab-delimited-output/14591) or [Google Sheets](https://support.google.com/merchants/answer/160569?hl=en-GB).
 * We recommend using [absolute file paths](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-absolute-path-vs-relative-path-in-linux-unix) throughout any nextflow command, including in the samplesheet

-## Profiles and cache
+## Queue selection and other configurations

-You don't need to understand profiles and caching to get started, but if you want to learn more you can see the documentation for the [NHM nextflow profile](profiles.md) and the [singularity cache](singularity_cache.md)
+We have written a configuration file that optimises how nextflow runs on the NHM HPC, including dispatching jobs with slurm.
+The main thing to remember is that this allows us to specify which slurm queue to run with.
+For ampliseq, this is done by the user, and by default we use the `hour` queue but this is easily changed - see the [metabarcoding page](metabarcoding.md) for more information.
+For eager, this is done automatically by a secondary configuration file - see the aDNA page for more information (coming soon).
+Otherwise, you don't need to understand profiles and caching to get started, but if you want to learn more you can see the documentation for the [NHM nextflow profile](profiles.md) and the [singularity cache](singularity_cache.md)

 # Pipelines